Davigugu55/qlik-signage/README.md

 > :sparkles: Updated: October 2021<br>
 :sparkles: Published: October 2021

-This is code used in the tutorial [Implement JWT Authorization](https://qlik.dev//tutorials/implement-jwt-authorization) on [qlik.dev](https://qlik.dev).
+This example is referenced in the tutorial [Implement JWT Authorization](https://qlik.dev//tutorials/implement-jwt-authorization) on [qlik.dev](https://qlik.dev).
+It is recommended to use this tutorial in combination with this example.

 ---